If you want to build a business that gives your customers exactly what they want, then you need to make customer success a priority.

 So, how do you get there?
 It's all about crafting a plan that moves the needle toward realizing this value.
 This plan isn't just a roadmap; it’s your playbook for customer success.
 It involves setting clear goals, celebrating every small win, and keeping communication transparent and frequent.
 Your aim?
 To keep everyone on the same page and build trust.

-The difference between customer success and customer satisfaction
+What's difference between customer success and customer satisfaction

 While the two are undoubtedly related, they aren’t one and the same.
 Customer satisfaction is important, but to really take things to the next level, you don't just want your customers to be satisfied, you want them to be more than satisfied.